 If your GRE General Test appointment is postponed, you will be notified by email about rescheduling your test.
 Check your account and your email regularly to confirm your testing status.

 You can make the following changes in your account without incurring a fee and without contacting GRE Services:

 - Reschedule your GRE General Test appointment at a test center to another test center appointment.

 - Reschedule your GRE General Test appointment due to health concerns, even if your test center remains open.

-To reschedule from a test center appointment to an at home appointment at no cost, contact GRE Services directly.
+- Reschedule from a test center appointment to an at home appointment.

 If you want to register for a test, you can check test center and date availability in the GRE test registration system.